Code-Institute-Submissions/mdenoronha-milestone-project-4/README.md

 If available, 2-3 recipes with matching keywords are visible in the related recipes section with a 'Related Recipes' title | Successful
-If not available, the top 3 most viewed recipes are visible with a 'Popular Recipes' title | Successful If the recipe belongs to the user, the edit and delete option is available | Successful Selecing the update recipe option takes the user to update-recipe of the relevant recipe | Successful Selecting delete recipe and confirming removes the recipe and ingredients from the database | Successful Register |
+If not available, the top 3 most viewed recipes are visible with a 'Popular Recipes' title | Successful If the recipe belongs to the user, the edit and delete option is available | Successful Selecting the update recipe option takes the user to update-recipe of the relevant recipe | Successful Selecting delete recipe and confirming removes the recipe and ingredients from the database | Successful Register |
 Entering user details and submitting creates a relevant record in the database | Successful